H o w t o W r i t e a C o n c l u s i o n P a r a g r a p h

 Sample “reverse funnel” conclusion paragraph:

 Tim O’Brien uses Mary Anne Bell as a representation of the changes soldiers make when they go to war.
 Her drastic change from her arrival as a pretty, innocent woman to a soldier who loses herself completely to war shows that war is a difficult environment to adapt to.
 As he shows in various other chapters, Mary Anne’s transformation is not unique.
-Jimmy Cross never fully recovers from the horrors he saw, and Norman Bowker finds the return to “normal” life to be an impossible burden.
+Jimmy Cross never fully recovers from the horrors he saw in Vietnam, and Norman Bowker finds the return to “normal” life to be an impossible burden.
+Some soldiers cannot handle the change and perish, like Ted Lavender.
 Typically, soldiers who come back from war experience a transformation where they find their own world and their own experiences no longer seem familiar to themselves.
 Soldiers struggle to first adapt to a life of war and then to adapt back to a normal lifestyle.
-Those adaptations, according to O’Brien, are where soldiers suffer the deepest tragedies of wartime.
+Along the way, they must redefine their whole self, changing from a pre-war kid to a soldier to a veteran, and they lose parts of themselves with each change.
+Those losses, according to O’Brien, are where soldiers suffer the deepest tragedies of wartime.